sidrah-star/Loan-Approval-System-Application/README.md

     train.csv             # Training data
 ```

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Credits
-Developed by Shrikant Wadkar.
+Developed by Sidra Hussain.
 Inspired by open-source ML and data science communities.